 - Tap Save .

-This can also result in performance issues if you play online games or use port forwarding rules and UPnP.
+A double NAT can also result in performance issues if you play online games or use port forwarding rules and UPnP.

 To fix this, bridge mode lets multiple routers share one single Wi-Fi network.
 Here's what that could look like: